micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 ![right fit](../images/dall-e-london-underground-indiana-jones.png)

 ^ In short: how you combine tools to solve problems

-^ I'll attempt to give just enough explaination of topics as I go, expect some simplifications here and there

 ^ Image: "London underground map" in the style of Indiana Jones